|

 [Notes]

+The cal_type member allows implementations to support multiple calendric systems, each having its own unique type number.
+The value of this member indicates to the calendar library functions what kind of calendric system is utilized by a date object, and thus what particular date and time calculation rules to apply to that object.
 It is conceivable that implementations may support more than one variant of the standard Gregorian calendar, e.g., those with different era names ("CE" instead of "AD") or those with gaps reflecting the historical acceptance of the Gregorian calendar in 1582, 1752, 1917, etc. Other variants include Gregorian calendars that observe leap second rules and those that do not.
+Implementations could allow the calendar name to specify the name of a dynamic shared library, allowing programs to load calendric systems dynamically at runtime.

 #include <stdlib.h>